hperala/kontuwikibot/README.md

 Edellisessä esimerkissä muutokset tehdään linkkien ja luokkamääritysten sisällä, mutta ei malline- tai interwikimerkinnöissä.

 Eräitä `replace`-skriptin parametreja:
 - `-file`           Work on all pages given in a local text file.
 Will read any [[wiki link]] and use these articles.
 Argument can also be given as "-file:filename".
 - `-page`           Only edit a specific page.
 Argument can also be given as "-page:pagetitle".
 You can give this parameter multiple times to edit multiple pages.
+- `-search`         Work on pages that contain the given search string e.g. -search:"Color"
 - `-always`         Don't prompt you for each replacement.
 - `-summary:XYZ`    Set the summary message text, bypassing the default edit summaries.
 - `-simulate`       Disables writing to the server.